3850 Grand View Blvd. - Los Angeles, CA 90066 - Phone:(310) 391-6741 - Fax:(310) 391-6744 - Email: MarVistaAMC@gmail.com

 The oral preparation of dilute interferon is given once a day.
 The interferon enters the tonsils and lymph nodes of the throat as it is swallowed and exerts its immunostimulating effect there.

 The low dose protocol was originally published with interferon given on alternating weeks (one week on medication and the next week off).
 This was because there was some concern that bone marrow suppression was possible with interferon as this had been seen in humans (albeit with higher doses).
 Since these fears were never realized, daily protocols have become more common.
+It is important to realize that there is little objective research behind these protocols; use is based on anecdotal impressions of efficacy along with reasonable pricing.

 At higher doses (in the 10,000 unit range) interferon alpha is directly antiviral.
 The higher dose protocols are not commonly used because of expense, side effects potential, and eventual development of antibody production rendering the drug useless.
 Situations where these protocols have been used include treatment of: